 Are breast implants used in mastopexy?

-Can my breasts be made smaller during a lift?
+Can my breasts be made smaller during a breast lift?

 Are their scars from mastopexy?

-Because the shape of a woman’s breast is largely determined by the amount and location of skin, most breast lifting techniques produce permanent scars on the breast as a result of skin tightening.
+Because the shape of a woman’s breast is largely determined by the amount and location of skin, most breast lifting techniques produce permanent scars on the breast as a result of skin tightening and relocation of the nipple-areolar complex.

 Can my breasts be lifted with just implants?